caiohamamura/radarBoxplot-R/README.md

  - `data`: the data frame which the formula refers to.

 ### Additional optional arguments
- - `plot.median`: boolean value to flag if median should be plotted, defaults to FALSE
- - `use.ggplot2`: boolean argument.
-If ggplot, data.table and dplyr are available it will use ggplot for plotting. defaults to TRUE
- - `mfrow`: mfrow argument for defining the subplots nrows and ncols
- - `col`: the colors to use for radar-boxplot, first color is the percentile 25-75% second is the total range and third color is the color for median line
- - `oma`: outer margins of the subplots
- - `mar`: margins of the subplots
+`plot.median`: boolean value to flag if median should be plotted: Default FALSE `use.ggplot2`: if ggplot2 are available it will use ggplot for plotting: Default FALSE `mfrow`: mfrow argument for defining the subplots nrows and ncols: Default will calculate the minimum square `oma`: outer margins of the subplots: Default c(5,4,0,0) + 0.1 `mar`: margins of the subplots: Default c(0,0,1,1) + 0.1 `innerPolygon`: a list of optional arguments to override Q2-Q3 `graphics::polygon()` style: Default list() `outerPolygon`: a list of optional arguments to override the outer (range) `graphics::polygon()` default style: Default list()
+`innerBorder`: a list of optional arguments to override the inner border `graphics::lines()` default style: Default list() `outerBorder`: a list of optional arguments to override the outer border `graphics::lines()` default style: Default list() `medianLine`: a list of optional arguments to override the median line `graphics::lines()` default style: Default list() `outlierPoints`: a list of optional arguments to override the outliers `graphics::points()` default style: Default list() `nTicks`: number of ticks for the radar chart: Default 4 `ticksArgs`: a list of optional arguments to override radar ticks `graphics::lines()` default style: Default list() `axisArgs`: a list of optional arguments to override radar axis `graphics::lines()` default style: Default list() `labelsArgs`: a list of optional arguments to override labels `graphics::text()` default style: Default list() `angleOffset`: offset for rotating the plots: Default will let the top free of axis to avoid its label overlapping the title

 ## Description